What is Mirena?

 Tell your healthcare provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Mirena is placed by your healthcare provider during an in-office visit.
+Mirena is placed by your healthcare provider during an in-office visit or immediately after giving birth.

 First, your healthcare provider will examine your pelvis to find the exact position of your uterus.
 Your healthcare provider will then clean your vagina and cervix with an antiseptic solution and slide a slim plastic tube containing Mirena through the cervix into your uterus.
 Your healthcare provider will then remove the plastic tube and leave Mirena in your uterus.
 Your healthcare provider will cut the threads to the right length